 Presentations for Younger Children

-Sometimes James M Deem is asked to speak to younger students.
-As the father of four, he is comfortable speaking to any age group.
-When he talks to children in grades K-3, he shares what it is like to have an exciting job as a writer and then prepares them for some stories by using a few PowerPoint slides to teach some vocabulary.
-Then he reads a story or two that come from his book, How to Hunt Buried Treasure.
+Sometimes I am asked to speak to younger students.
+As the father of four, I am comfortable speaking to any age group.
+When I speak to children in grades K-3, I share what it is like to have an exciting job as a writer and then prepare them for some stories by using a few PowerPoint slides to teach some vocabulary.
+Then I read a story or two that come from my book, How to Hunt Buried Treasure.

 Talking to kindergarten students about a ghost town treasure at the Copenhagen International School, Denmark